bhermanmit/ans_cd/source/authors/poster_auth_28.rst

 O'Brien, Lindsay - Posters
 --------------------------

-* :download:`Lindsay O'Brien, Massachusetts Institute of Technology.
+* `Lindsay O'Brien, Massachusetts Institute of Technology.
 The Effect of Environment Chemistry and Microstructure on the Corrosion Fatigue Behavior of Austenitic Stainless Steels.
-Materials Science & Technology <../docs/355.pdf>`
+Materials Science & Technology <../_static/docs/355.pdf>`_